-Ju’idukuru marriage is the life-bonding of two people.
-It is intended to be eternal, but can be broken if requested by either partner.
+The verb for the life-bonding of two people is ju’idukuYiE$wto marry.
+This is intended to be eternal, but can be broken if requested by either partner.
 It is not an exclusive arrangement, and one can be involved in concurrent marriages.

 A bonded person is called a siluSWspouse when using possessive pronouns, and xallix;Lmarried person otherwise.

 The words kitisuKTzfather and julligaY;Lgmother usually refer to biological parents, but can be applied to the main guardians if the biological parents are not around.
 These are used without possessives other than -qaqgengenitive, the inalienable genitive marker.
 The following table shows the possessive forms: